 An Australian original, Shell Beach is one of only two beaches on Earth made of shells instead of traditional sand, and even more impressive, shells only from marine mollusks.
 Part of the Shark Bay World Heritage Area, it’s popular not just with the beachcombers and collectors, but also for swimming and taking in some good old sunbathing.

-While traveling in WA, you simply can not miss this spot.
+When travelling to WA, you simply can not miss this spot.
 This is not only one of the best beaches in Western Australia, it is also the most unique one.
 And if you think this is just a skin deep phenomenon, you better think again — shells on this 100 kilometre beachfront can go anywhere from 7 metres to 10 metres deep!

 Next spot on our list of the best beaches in Western Australia is Greens Pool.
 While the name may be misleading, Greens Pool is in fact a bustling beachfront with a beautiful bay scene that just doesn’t quit.
 Spend the day exploring the rock pools, be it diving for treasures or just admiring from above with a good snorkel, these crystal clear waters are perfect for catching a look at life under the waves.